01 Jul Top 5 Portable Digital Pianos Under $1000 – REVIEW | LOWER PRICE

 So for the $899 and $999 for the SP version with full stand and triple pedal (which I recommend), it’s really hard to beat this new Korg XE20 for all that it can do and get a reliable instrument from a highly respected music products company like Korg.
 If you want more info or to get one for even less money, please contact us ASAP, especially because there are many product shortages right now.

-This piano is fairly simple to use although there is no LED or LCD user display and no controller app available so when it comes to accessing some of the deeper functions within this instrument, it’s not very intuitive.
-However, most people just play the Kawai ES110 as a piano and it that case it’s a fine instrument and easy to use in that way and certainly portable weighing in at about 26lbs and measuring 52″ long x 11″ deep x 6″ high.
+This piano is fairly simple to use although there is no LED or LCD user display but it does have a tablet/device controller app available so when it comes to accessing some of the deeper functions within this instrument, it’s very intuitive in that way.
+However, most people will just play the Kawai ES120 as a piano.
+It is a very portable digital piano weighing in at about 26lbs and measuring 52″ long x 11″ deep x 6″ high.

-The Kawai ES110 also has Bluetooth wireless connectivity but it is for MIDI Bluetooth and not audio Bluetooth.
+The Kawai ES120 also has Bluetooth wireless connectivity which can be very useful.
 MIDI Bluetooth allows you to connect with MIDI apps on your iPad or Android without using connector cables plugged in, so that can be convenient.
-However the Bluetooth Audio is the the more popular Bluetooth wireless to connect your digital music library wirelessly to the piano speaker system and that’s what the new Casio’s have.
+Bluetooth Audio is the the more popular Bluetooth wireless to connect your digital music library wirelessly to the piano speaker system and that’s what this new model has.

-Overall I really like the ES110 for piano playing and it does have a lighter piano key action than the Casio models but there are some people who need and want a lighter piano key action so that could be a benefit for a number of people while still having enough weight to feel like a piano.
-We highly recommend this model and it even has Bluetooth MIDI connectivity.
+Overall I really like the ES120 for piano playing and it does have a lighter piano key action than the Casio models and Korg, but there are some people who need and want a lighter piano key action.
+That could be a benefit for a number of people on the ES120 while still having enough weight to feel like an acoustic piano.
+We highly recommend this model and it even has Bluetooth connectivity.

 This is because Yamaha uses the same entry level key action in the P-125 for all their digital pianos under $1200 and although that key action is overall pretty good, it just has too much resistance and a springy sort of key movement for me personally, although for other people it could be just fine.
 But as far as “piano-like” key actions go, this P125 GHS key action is not anywhere close to the Kawai and Casio’s as far as I am concerned.